Week 1

 After leaving Kingston, we continued our cruise along Hudson River heading north.
 Passing many towns with US flags reminds you that this is the 4th of July week.
 Oh I miss the Bristol 4th of July concerts back home.
 We decided to anchor in Athens for the night just to test our anchoring skills.
 Then the next day we head to Albany, then to Troy, and went south back to Albany as the boaters at the marina told us we can watch the fireworks from our boat.
 Then on Saturday, July 5th, went back to Troy for their highly recommended farmers market.
 They closed 3 main roads for this event and it was well worth it.
 Not many loopers go back and forth between marinas but we did because I did not want to miss the fun.

-Here are some pictures for week 3 adventures.
+Here are some pictures for this week’s adventures..

 First time anchoring and the anchor holds.